davedema/GranularSynth/README.md

 [[2]] Generation and Combination of Grains for Music Synthesis, Douglas L. Jones and Thomas W. Parks

+[[3]] A quadrature signals tutorial: complex, but not complicated, Rick Lyons

+[[4]] Phase or frequency shifting using a Hilbert transformer, Neil Robertson

 [5] Microsound, Curtis Roads, MIT Press, 2002